Forum Menu - Click/Swipe to open

 CAPTCHA - As you are a guest, you are required to answer the following:

-In the above image: What colour is the text 'Remote' written in?
+In the above image: What shape is the green shape ('box' is not a shape)?